UPDATED MARCH 1

 10:00 - Chicago Fire

 The new game show The Wall, hosted by @midnight's Chris Hardwick and produced by Lebron James, will bridge cycles of The Voice at 8:00.
 It will get two special airings before its official timeslot premiere: Monday, December 19 at 10:00 and Monday, January 2 at 10:00.
 When breakout hit This Is Us completes its first season of 18 episodes, the network will double-pump new comedies in the 9:00 hour.
-First up is Trial & Error, which will premiere on March 7 at 9:30 (following a 90-minute episode of The Voice) before airing back-to-back episodes for the next six weeks.
+First up is Trial & Error, which will premiere on March 14 at 10:00 with back-to-back episodes before assuming its regular 9:00 timeslot the following week; it will air in two-episode blocks for six weeks, followed by a final airing at 10:00 on April 18.
 Then the Tina Fey-produced Great News takes over in late April (not a great sign for the newbie) to air back-to-back episodes at the tail-end of the season.

 8:00 - Blindspot